DylanVann/presskit-static/README.md

 - You can input markdown for description, history and features.
 Allowing more flexibility.
 - Compresses images and css.
 - Creates a zip file of all your media.
+- Sticky Nav + ScrollSpy.

 **Things this does worse:**

 - Doesn't have a 'request press copy' feature, since it's not PHP.
 - Right now this only produces a game page, not a company page.
 - Only produces one game page, not pages for multiple projects.
+- Presskit might do some fancier stuff as far as finding and arranging screenshots.

 ##Usage